 The Council has historically carried out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
-In addition, the Council reviews groups of properties on an annual basis to assess any significant changes that would require a revaluation within the 5-year period.
+In addition, the Council reviews groups of properties on an annual basis to assess any significant changes that would require a revaluation within the five year period.
+Fair value as applied to relevant assets will depend upon the property market.
+Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
+If the useful life of assets is reduced, depreciation increases and the carrying value of assets falls.